 Ingredients for Alcohol-Free Kahlua Substitute

 The tangy flavor in these drinks comes from a homemade Kahlua substitute.
 And guess what?
-You only need two ingredients (plus water) to make it.
+You only need THREE ingredients (plus water) to make it.

 Brown sugar.
 I use organic to make sure it’s vegan